 Robinson was deeply involved with the political and social issues of his day.
 He was an early and outspoken advocate for birth control, a close ally and sometimes advisor to Margaret Sanger, as well as a committed socialist and activist, once arrested for sedition along with John Reed for protesting the U.S. entry into World War I (Robinson opposed war because it was dysgenic – see his preface to More’s Uncontrolled Breeding).

 Between 1912 and the early 1930s, Robinson authored more than 30 books, mostly on sex, birth control and eugenics.
 But perhaps his last published work was a cranky letter to the New York Times complaining of the danger to the public represented by the modestly reviewed mid-30s Bela Lugosi movie, Mark of the Vampire.
 Hysterically, Robinson wrote, “a dozen of the worst obscene pictures cannot equal the damage that is done by such films” (NYT July 28, 1935).
 He claimed to know for a fact that such a “horrible picture” had a “terrible effect … on the mental and nervous systems of not only unstable but even normal men, women and children.”
-To present such a movie was a “crime,” for, according to Robinson, “we must guard not only our people’s morals – we must be as careful with their physical and mental health.”
+To present such a movie was, according to Robinson, a “crime.”

-What an interesting thing for a man who spent his life battling censors to say.
+An interesting position for a man who spent his life battling censors to take.

 Mark of the Vampire (1935) was director Tod Browning’s follow-up to his controversial Freaks (1932).
 Though Mark of the Vampire was timid by comparison, like Freaks it struck a nerve, at least in William J. Robinson.

 Mark of the Vampire was one of the last films by famed Dracula director Tod Browning.
 Just three years earlier, Browning had stunned and repulsed sensitive moviegoers with the disturbing Freaks, a film long banned but now considered a classic.
 In Freaks, Browning had the temerity to present real sideshow performers, in all their limbless and intersex glory, as sympathetic heroes, and the film’s “normal” characters as evil.
 In an era when the disabled were hidden from view, considered a threat to “the race” and referred to even by medical professionals as morons and monstrosities, Browning’s work was profoundly transgressive.
-Though Mark of the Vampire was timid by comparison, like Freaks it struck a nerve, at least in Robinson.
-To understand why one must understand the propaganda potential radicals like Robinson saw in popular entertainment like films, plays and books.
+To understand why a silly horror flick struck a nerve, one must appreciate the propaganda potential radicals like Robinson saw in popular entertainment like films, plays and books.

 But there was a problem.
-Instead of staying within the walls of “legitimate” theaters, first run movie houses or on the shelves of good bookstores, propaganda kept escaping, running downtown, painting its face and getting pimped out by sleaze merchants.
+Instead of staying within the walls of “legitimate” theaters, first run movie houses or on the shelves of good bookstores, propaganda that included even the slightest potential for exploitation was immediately picked up and pimped out by sleaze merchants.

 [Continued in PART II]